gdelv/jack-portfolio/README.md

 - SansSerif

 ##  To Do
-- Title component
+- [x]Title component
 - Subtitle component
 - Button component
-- Browser Icon
+- Browser Icon (sameponent a as navbar logo)
-- Change Contact Image
+- [ ] Change Contact Image
-- Make 3x2 grid change to 2x3 for tablet?
+- [x] Title of page on each list page
+- [x] center alignment issue (fixed - can only center 1 title, 1 more it doesn't look centered)
+- onclick on card
+- add footer
+- downloadable link for pdf
+- single page for mobile and double page for dekstop
+- linear gradient with dynamic border